 Managing vulnerabilities: Two options

 As a result of such constraints, Slaby said many SMBs opt to outsource their vulnerability management to a managed security services provider.
 Alternately, organizations can run their own vulnerability scanners.
-When paired with management and reporting tools, these scanners give organizations a report on what
+When paired with management and reporting tools, these scanners give organizations a report on what needs fixing, though fine-tuning is first necessary.

 For best practices, Yankee recommends organizations integrate vulnerability discovery with both remediation and patch and configuration management, fixing high-value assets (and know what they are) first.
 The firm also recommends "a sense of managed urgency."
 That means scans of critical assets every five to 10 days, and patching critical vulnerabilities within 21 days of their announcement.